AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ### Initial data transfer {#initial-data-transfer}

-The initial data transfer may take a while depending on how many records you are ingesting from Dynamics 365.
+The initial data transfer may take a while depending on how many records you are ingesting from Microsoft Dynamics 365.
 After the initial data transfer, the integration will pick up the incremental updates.